OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 ###### Frida

-In the "Android Basic Security Testing" chapter you have already seen that you can hook method calls with Frida.
 We'll use Frida to solve the UnCrackable App for Android Level 1 and demonstrate how we can easily bypass root detection and extract secret data from the app.

 When you start the crackme app on an emulator or a rooted device, you'll find that the it presents a dialog box and exits as soon as you press "OK" because it detected root: